exonum/exonum-java-binding/exonum-java-binding/time-oracle/README.md

 ```

 To use the time oracle, we should enable it.
 To do that, include its name `time` in
-`ejb_app_services.toml` configuration file in the Exonum Java app's directory with the following content:
+`services.toml` configuration file in the Exonum Java app's directory with the following content:

 ```toml
 services = ["time"]